Christophervtran92/TextManipulator/README.md

 * Uppercasing the first letter in each sentence
 * Uppercase all the letters in the string
 * Uppercase the first letter in every word
-* Lowercase the first letter in the each sentence
+* Lowercase the first letter in each sentence
 * Lowercase all letters